yaoman1324/yaoman1324.github.io/_pages/2_research.md

 ---

-**Dissertation: Gender Perceptions of Chinese Names in the United States**
+**Dissertation: Navigating the Uncertain: Perceptions and Experiences of Gender-Ambiguous Chinese Names in the United States**

-My dissertation investigates whether and how U.S. individuals classify the gender of Chinese names written in English letters, and how perceptions translate into unequal outcomes for people of Chinese origin.
+My dissertation investigates the persistence of the gender frame in an uncertain context.
+Using Chinese names written in English letters as an gender-ambiguous cue, offer an innovative case to probe group stereotypes at the intersection of gender and race.
+This dissertation employs a multi-method approach to reveal the perceptions of the dominant group toward gender-ambiguous Chinese names (Study 1 & 2) and the lived experiences of Chinese individuals carrying these names (Study 3).

-* Study 1: Conducting computational text analysis on a representative online corpus to examine gender perceptions of Chinese names in the broad cultural environment.
+* Study 1: Conducting an online survey experiment to examine how U.S. individuals classify the gender of Chinese names, and how pre-existing cultural beliefs about gender and race are associated with the classification outcome.

-* Study 2: Conducting an online survey experiment about gender perceptions and racialized stereotypes of Chinese names among U.S. individuals.
+* Study 2: Conducting computational text analysis on a representative online corpus to examine gender categories and attributes of Chinese names in the broad cultural environment.

-* Study 3: Conducting interviews with Chinese international students about degendring and misgendering as their name-based microaggression experience.
+* Study 3: Conducting in-depth interviews with Chinese international students about their experiencces related to gender-ambiguity of their names in daily life, and how these experiences shape their racial identities and sense of belonging.

 **Peer-reviewed Journal Articles**